 1. As Per Dosha

 During the process of digestion, the last part is dominated by vata dosha.
 So, just before you have your meals, the vata dosha increases.
 Ghee balances vata and pitta dosha.
-Hence, it makes sense
+Hence, it makes sense to take ghee before or during the early part of a meal.

 2. Ghee Increases Agni